dawoodjee/zeroinvoice/docs/introduction.rst

 The Activity list is incredibly useful as it presents an up-to-date, action-packed summary of what is happening across your entire invoicing account.
 Every action taken, whether by you or by one of your clients, is listed in chronological order, together with the date the action occurred.
 The list is updated in real time, with more recent actions showing first, so you get a minute-to-minute understanding of your invoicing activity.

-The Activity list includes all possible actions occurring within your ZerosInvoice account, including:
+The Activity list includes all possible actions occurring within your Zero Invoice account, including:

 - Creating an invoice
 - Sending an invoice